 I believe my work has a lyrical and spiritual quality.
 That pleases me, because I purpose to live a spiritually centered life.
 My abstracted narratives are intentionally vague.
 Since the things that touch and feed our souls are not always tangible.
 I want the viewer to have space to find meaning, with or without, the guidance of my intentions and symbolism.
 Though I feel deeply connected to the complexities of my American Afrocentric roots, and generally incorporate African iconography and textiles in my work."

-Rosalind Nzinga Vaughn-Nichol, is a mixed media papermaker, born in Indiana into a multi-generational family of craftsmen.
-She studied drawing and painting at Herron School of Art, Indianapolis, Indiana; received a BFA from California State University, Long Beach; and a MA from Oral Roberts University, Tulsa, Oklahoma.
-She resides in eastern North Carolina.
+Rosalind Nzinga Vaughn-Nichol was born in Indiana into a multi-generational family of artisans and crafts persons.
+She studied drawing and painting at Herron School of Art and Design, at IUPUI in Indianapolis, Indiana; received a BFA from California State University, in Long Beach, California; and a MA from Oral Roberts University in Tulsa, Oklahoma.
+She presently lives in the northeastern USA.